 New parent charged in admissions case, agrees to guilty plea

-A Pennsylvania man has agreed to plead guilty to bribing Georgetown University's former tennis coach $50,000 to get his daughter admitted as a fake athletic recruit, federal prosecutors announced Tuesday.
+A Pennsylvania man pleaded guilty Tuesday to bribing Georgetown University's former tennis coach $50,000 to get his daughter admitted as a fake athletic recruit.

-Robert Repella, 61, of Ambler, Pennsylvania, was expected to plead guilty Tuesday to one count of conspiracy to commit mail fraud and honest services mail fraud.
-Prosecutors are recommending a sentence of 10 years in prison and a $40,000 fine.
+Robert Repella, 61, of Ambler, Pennsylvania, entered a plea to one count of conspiracy to commit mail fraud and honest services mail fraud.
+Prosecutors are recommending a sentence of 10 months in prison and a $40,000 fine.
+In a statement, Repella said he sincerely regrets his actions.

+“My family, and most importantly, my daughter, knew nothing about this,” he said.
+"A Georgetown University review determined that the academic and athletic qualifications my daughter submitted in her application were factual and truthful, and she remains a student in good standing at Georgetown.”

 Repella is the 55th person to be charged in the college admissions bribery scandal, but prosecutors say he was not involved with William “Rick” Singer, the alleged mastermind behind the sweeping nationwide scheme.

-Note: This story has been corrected to show that prosecutors are recommending a sentence of up to 10 months in prison, not 10 years.